-When a billion people in China (and quite a few expats) woke up to the severe air pollution in almost every city in China, it forced a billion people to become experts in a complicated scientific question.
-Do pollution masks work?
+When a billion people in China (and quite a few expats) woke up to the severe air pollution in almost every city in China, it forced a billion people to become experts in a complicated scientific question: Do masks work?

 Since then, I’ve given talks with hundreds of people all around China about how to protect themselves from air pollution.
 In those talks, I’ve heard doubts from smart, skeptical people.
 Here I’ll answer those doubts because, fortunately, smart, skeptical scientists (plus one dedicated nerd—yours truly) have empirically tested these questions.

-- “There’s no way they capture the really small particles”
+1. “There’s no way they capture the really small particles.”

 The skeptic case: